j4w8n/supakit/README.md

 /* Supakit's server-side Supabase client */
 event.locals.supabase
 ```
 > `expires_in` and `token_type` were mainly added to match requirements for Supabase's `Session` type. `expires_in` will get calculated though, and reflect how many seconds are left until your `access_token` expires.
+Keep in mind this value is only updated when the `handle` function is called in `hooks.server.ts`; so don't rely on it for realtime info.

 ### getSession
 This is an optional function.

 Manages a secure, writable session store (with Svelte's [context](https://svelte.dev/docs#run-time-svelte-setcontext) feature).
-If you pass the store into `supabaseAuthStateChange()`, Supakit will automatically hydrate the store with the returned Supabase `session.user` info post-login (or `null` if logged out).
+It has nothing to do with Supabase's `auth.getSession()` call.
+If you pass a store into `supabaseAuthStateChange()`, Supakit will automatically hydrate the store with the returned Supabase `session.user` info after the `SIGNED_IN`, `SIGNED_OUT` and `USER_UPDATED` events.

-Usage example:
+Example:

+Setup
 ```html
 <!-- +layout.svelte -->
 <script lang="ts">